Student Employment Program

-Students can see all available jobs on the website.
+Students can view all available jobs on the website.
 Job availability is updated on a daily bases as positions become vacant.
-Students are instructed to write their top three work study job requests on their initial application each year.
+Students are instructed to indicate their top three job requests on their initial application each year.
 This assists the Student Employment Coordinator in determining work assignments.
 Generally, students with higher class standing and those with good work records are given priority.
 All students are expected to report to their supervisor for scheduling during the first week of classes for the fall and spring semesters.
-Failure to report during the first week of classes could result in being transferred or termination from the program.
+Failure to report during the first week of classes could result in being transferred or terminated from the program.

-Transfers to other jobs are possible and will only be considered if your current supervisor will release you or there are medical limitations that prohibit the worker from successfully carrying out job responsibilities.
+Transferring between jobs is possible and will only be considered if the current supervisor will release the student worker or there are medical limitations that prohibit the worker from successfully carrying out job responsibilities.
 To request a transfer, a Transfer Request Form must be completed.
 Transfers are on a case-by-case basis and at the approval of the Coordinator.

 The Student Employment Pay Structure

 The pay schedule runs from the 16th of each month to the 15th of the following month, while some pay period months may be shortened or lengthened due to breaks.
-Time sheets are due in the Student Employment Office typically by the 18th of each month no later than 11:30a.m., unless notified otherwise.
+Timesheets are due in the Student Employment Office no later than the 16th of each month, unless notified otherwise.
 The Student Employment Coordinator will contact supervisors and students via email one week prior to the due date as a reminder to turn in their timesheets.
 It is the studentís responsibility to make sure that their timesheet is turned in ON TIME.
-Earnings are directly deposited in the student’s bank account on the 1st of each month (with exceptions if the 1st is on a weekend) for work completed during the previous pay period.
+Earnings are directly deposited in the studentís bank account, typically on the 25th of each month (with exceptions if the 25th is on a weekend and holiday breaks) for work completed during the previous pay period.

-Most on campus jobs pay $7.44 per hour and students can work up to 125 hours per semester.
-Off campus jobs typically pay $10.00 per hour and students can work up to 93 hours per semester.
+Most on campus jobs pay $7.44 per hour and students may work up to 125 hours per semester.
+Off campus jobs typically pay $10.00 per hour and students may work up to 93 hours per semester.
 Students are required to monitor their hours each pay period.
 If a student is working up to 125 hours per semester they can work up to 31.25 hours per pay period.
 If a student is working up to 93 hours per semester they can work up to 23.25 hour per pay period.
-Students are not allowed to work over their semester allotment unless approved by the Student Employment Coordinator.
+Students are not allowed to work over their pay period or semester allotment unless approved by the Student Employment Coordinator.
 Students are not allowed to earn more than $1,860 per year.

-Students are expected to keep their work hours up to date unless other arrangements have been made with the Student Employment Coordinator.
-Late time sheets (holidays and weekends excluded) may not be paid until a later pay date.
-It is the responsibility of the student worker and supervisor to make sure the completed time sheets are turned into the Student Employment Office each month on time.
-Both the student and supervisor should sign the time sheets.
-Each student should complete his or her time sheets thoroughly and keep a log of the hours completed to avoid any discrepancies between the records of the Student Employment Office, the supervisor, and the student.
+Students are expected to keep their timesheets up to date unless other arrangements have been made with the Student Employment Coordinator.
+Late timesheets (holidays and weekends excluded) may not be paid until a later pay date.
+It is the responsibility of the student worker and supervisor to make sure the completed timesheets are turned into the Student Employment Office each month on time.
+Both the student and supervisor must sign the timesheets.
+Each student should complete his or her timesheet thoroughly and keep a log of the hours completed to avoid any discrepancies between the records of the Student Employment Office, the supervisor, and the student.
 If a student is discovered stealing time, falsifying time cards, or is working while scheduled to be in classes, the result will be automatic termination without reinstatement into the Student Employment Program.